 Suspect you may have Japanese Knotweed?

-Request your site survey and discuss options for your Japanese Knotweed survey report with our specialist team of knotweed surveyors.
+Request a site survey from a specialist Knotweed surveyor, and discuss your Japanese Knotweed survey options.

 Japanese Knotweed Survey FAQs

-There should be no reason why you should avoid purchasing your desired property, as long as you have obtained a professional Japanese Knotweed survey from a specialist company such as TP Knotweed Solutions.
+There should be no reason why you should avoid purchasing your desired property, as long as you have obtained a professional Japanese knotweed survey from a specialist knotweed surveyor company such as TP knotweed Solutions.
 You simply need to understand the limitations and solutions of the proposed/ implemented remediation strategy.